Make Your Next Trip Extraordinary

 A backpack made of burel, a pure wool from the Serra da Estrela mountains, first developed to keep shepherds dry and warm; it’s naturally water-resistant.
 Your bag will look different from anything you’d find at home, and you can use it in your daily life instead of just putting it on a shelf.

-If you need gifts to bring back to friends and family, traditionally made Portuguese soaps smell wonderful and are very moderately priced.
+If you need gifts for friends and family, traditionally made Portuguese soaps smell wonderful and are very moderately priced.

 Stay away from the ubiquitous ceramic roosters, most of which were produced in China—and please don’t buy old tiles in the Feira da Ladra market: They were probably stolen from someone’s 18th-century facade the night before.

-ANA Portuguese Airports tracks all flights in and out of any airport in Portugal.
+ANA Portuguese Airports tracks all flights in and out of every airport in Portugal.

 Knok sets up visits or Skype appointments within 30 minutes with local doctors (you can request one who speaks English).
 You pay a reasonable, flat rate and are invoiced afterward.